 In the fall of 2011, Whitney got to fulfill her lifelong dream of bringing a remake of the film Sparkle to the silver screen.
 Filming took place in Detroit for six weeks commencing in October 2011.
 Whitney played the role of the mother, Emma, as well as being Executive Producer of the film.
 Sparkle was released in August 2012.
 Along with Sparkle, Whitney had been working on a remake of a Judy Garland film and a Waiting To Exhale sequel.

 Whitney’s tragic passing on February 11, 2012 is still deeply felt by her family, friends and millions of fans worldwide.
 Her Estate is committed to keeping her legacy alive.
 To that end, they along with Sony Music’s Legacy Recordings have released (to date) two albums – Whitney Houston Live: Her Greatest Performances on November 10, 2014 and most recently on November 17, 2017- I Wish You Love: More From The Bodyguard, marking the 25th anniversary of The Bodyguard and containing rare unreleased versions of many songs from the film.

 An official documentary, directed by Academy Award winner Kevin Macdonald (titled Whitney) was released in 2018.
 The film was nominated for Best Music Film at the GRAMMY Awards, and for Outstanding Documentary Film at the NAACP Image Awards.

 In July 2019, Whitney achieved her first posthumous Billboard Hot 100 hit with “Higher Love,” released as a single with producer and DJ Kygo.
 The song hit #1 on two Billboard dance charts and reached #2 on the U.K. Official Singles chart.
 In October that year, a special version of Whitney’s 1987 recording of “Do You Hear What I Hear” was released on The Best Of Pentatonix Christmas.

 In September 2019, The Estate of Whitney E. Houston and BASE Hologram announced An Evening With Whitney: The Whitney Houston Hologram Tour, an awe-inspiring and immersive live theatrical concert experience celebrating the incredible music and everlasting legacy of Whitney Houston.
-The tour will begin in February 2020 in the United Kingdom, followed by dates in Europe and North America.
+The tour began in February 2020 in the United Kingdom, to be followed by dates in Europe and North America.